 Radcliffe Observatory Quarter

 I am interested in the ways mathematical instabilities can serve as analogues for the development of disease in biological systems.
-Historically, my work has been applied to the intestinal epithelium, the fastest self-renewing organ in the body and the source of colorectal cancer and inflammatory bowel disease.
+More specifically, my work has been applied to the intestinal epithelium, the fastest self-renewing organ in the body and the source of colorectal cancer and inflammatory bowel disease.
 My DPhil primarily focusses on using both individual-based and continuum-level models to determine the influence of different biomechanical factors that are suspected to play a role in both healthy and diseased gut tissue formation.